 Writing isn’t contained to one month of the year.
 It’s constant.

-So you fluffed November.
-Or July, if you’re participating in CampNaNoWriMo.
+So you fluffed a month.
 No biggie.
 Another month has begun, and the words written this month matter just as much.
 It takes as long as it takes.

 We’re writers.
 We persevere.

 What’s your word count?
-Is it more than it was before November, even if it’s just a single word?
+Is it more than it was before you took part in NaNoWriMo, even if it’s just a single word?
 That’s progress.

 Now you’ve relaxed a bit, its time to throw self-pity aside and figure out what stopped you from finishing your goal.

 Now you know the problem, you know exactly what to be wary of next time.
-Come up with a plan of action, whatever you think you need to meet the goal next NaNoWriMo.
+Come up with a plan of action to meet the goal next NaNoWriMo.
+That’s what I did for my 2020 NaNoWriMo and I aced it.

 Maybe you wrote more than me, maybe you wrote less.
 Even if you wrote nothing, just remember that in the grand scheme of things NaNoWriMo doesn’t matter.
 A new month has begun.
 Get writing.